shelby/examples/apps/cross-chain-accounts/README.md

   data: payload,
 };
 const transactionSubmitted = await signAndSubmitTransaction(transaction);
-// Wait for transaction to be submitted on chain await getShelbyClient().aptos.waitForTransaction({
+// Wait for transaction to be submitted on the chain await getShelbyClient().aptos.waitForTransaction({
   transactionHash: transactionSubmitted.hash,
 });